Esri/feedback-js-api-next/README.md

 ### npm

-To test the `next` version using npm use `npm install @arcgis/core@next`.
+To test the `next` version with npm, use `npm install @arcgis/core@next`.
 More information is available in the SDK's [Introduction to tooling](https://developers.arcgis.com/javascript/latest/tooling-intro/) guide topic.

 ### esri-loader